Lower fees than cards

 ACH and wires prioritize banking controls and planned purchases.
 Cards prioritize ease of use.
 In-store cash deposits and Bitcoin ATMs prioritize immediate, guaranteed cash execution.

-Buying Bitcoin with a bank account in the United States is commonly done using an ACH bank transfer.
+Buying Bitcoin with a bank account in the United States is commonly done using an ACH transfer.
 ACH allows you to move USD directly from your U.S. bank account into a crypto purchase using regulated banking rails.

 ACH is often used by buyers who want lower fees than cards, higher purchase limits than instant methods, and a predictable settlement process without initiating a wire transfer.
 This makes ACH a common choice for planned Bitcoin purchases funded from a U.S. checking account.